Congratulations! Jojo Simmons Marries His Long-Time Sweetheart Tanice Amira

 Jojo Simmons Gets Married

-Congratulations are in order fro Rev Run’s middle child.
+Congratulations are in order for Rev Run’s middle child.
 Jojo Simmons is officially a married man!

-The glammed up affair wedding went down at The Legacy Castle in New Jersey.
+The glamorous wedding went down at The Legacy Castle in New Jersey.
 We reported earlier that Simmons revealed he’s be getting married to the mother of his daughter, Tanice Amir, during a visit to Sister Circle.
 They already have a daughter together, Mia Kaylee.

 Here they are as newlyweds.